Careers

 Students at Magherafelt High School enjoy access to a wide range of sports both both during and after school.

-Girls PE, led by Mrs J Wade Girls, offer and encourage their to participate in sports such as:
+Physical Education is led by Mrs J Wade and pupils participate in sports such as:

-The PE Dept seeks to developing practical skills not necessarily taught in the confines of the classroom but on the pitch, court and hall.
+The Physical Education Department seeks to developing practical skills not necessarily taught in the confines of the classroom but on the pitch, court and hall.
 These valuable skills include teamworking, leadership and commitment to a common goal.
 These are essential skills for the world of work and seek to develop the 'whole child'.

 GCSE Physical Education